Table of Contents Show

-Sir Syed Ahmad Khan’s services for the Muslim community are remarkable.
-He took the following major steps for the achievement of his objectives.
+Sir Syed Ahmad Khan’s services to the Muslim community are remarkable.
+He took the following significant steps for the achievement of his objectives.

 Sir Syed Ahmad Khan (RA) wrote a book titled “Asbab-e- Baghawat-e-Hind”, especially meant for reading by the members of the British Parliament.
-In this book he tried to prove that the uprising of 1857 was, by no means, a war of independence, this has been just an upheaval spurred by a few trouble mongers.
+In this book he tried to prove that the uprising of 1857 was, by no means, a war of independence; this had been just an upheaval spurred by a few trouble mongers.

-He said that certain unwise policies of the British Government also paved way for the unrest that resulted in this unfortunate incident.
-The Muslims, generally, liked to label the 1857 events as “War of Independence”, but Sir Sayyid (RA) always called it a mutiny.
+He said that specific unwise policies of the British Government also paved the way for the unrest that resulted in this unfortunate incident.
+The Muslims, generally, liked to label the 1857 events as the “War of Independence”, but Sir Sayyid (RA) always called it a mutiny.

-In the year 1860 Sir Sayyid (RA) launched a magazine under the title of “Loyal Muhammadans of India”.
-In this magazine he started highlighting the services of those Muslim nobles who had put their lives in danger to save the lives of the British officials and citizens.
+In 1860 Sir Sayyid (RA) launched a magazine titled “Loyal Muhammadans of India”.
+In this magazine, he started highlighting the services of those Muslim nobles who had put their lives in danger to save the lives of the British officials and citizens.

-Order to bring the British rulers and the Muslims closer to each other, Sir Sayyid (RA) wrote a number of books and tracts, most notable among these were:
+To bring the British rulers and the Muslims closer to each other, Sir Sayyid (RA) wrote several books and tracts; most notable among these were:

 Establishment of Schools

-During the days of his service Sir Sayyid (RA) opened schools at different places i.e. Murad Abad (1859), Ghazipur (1862).
+During the days of his service, Sir Sayyid (RA) opened schools in different places, i.e. Murad Abad (1859) and Ghazipur (1862).

 Establishment of the Scientific Society

-Sir Sayyid (RA) launched an institution with the purpose of translating important scholarly works from English to Urdu; he gave it the name of “Scientific Society”.
+Sir Sayyid (RA) launched an institution to translate important scholarly works from English to Urdu; he named it “Scientific Society”.

 Study of the British Education System

 Sir Sayyid (RA) visited England in the year 1869.
-He made a good use of this opportunity by visiting the most prestigious of the British educational institutions.
-He made a deep study of the curriculum of these institutions, and on his return of India, established a committee named “Khawastgaran-e-Taraqi-e-Taleem-e-Muslmamnan-e-Hind”.
+He used this opportunity well by visiting the most prestigious British educational institutions.
+He made a deep study of the curriculum of these institutions and, on his return to India, established a committee named “Khawastgaran-e-Taraqi-e-Taleem-e-Muslmamnan-e-Hind”.

 Establishment of the M.A.O School

-As the first step the committee Khawastgaran-e-Taraqi-e-Taleem-e-Musaslamana-e-Hindesatablished a school at Aligarh in the year 1875 it was named, “Muhammadan Anglo Oriental School”.
+As the first step, the committee Khawastgaran-e-Taraqi-e-Taleem-e-Musaslamana-e-Hindesatablished a school at Aligarh in 1875 named “Muhammadan Anglo-Oriental School”.

 Establishment of the M.A.O College

-The MAO School was upgraded to the level of college in the year 1877.
-Viceroy Lord Lyton laid the foundation stone of the College and donated a sum of Rupees ten thousand of his own pose.
+The MAO School was upgraded to the level of college in 1877.
+Viceroy Lord Lytton laid the foundation stone of the College and donated a sum of Rupees ten thousand of his own pose.

 Establishment Of The Muhammadan Educational Conference

-To motivate the Muslims for acquiring modern knowledge Sir Sayyid (RA) established Muhammadan Educational Conference in the year 1886.
+To motivate the Muslims to acquire modern knowledge, Sir Sayyid (RA) established Muhammadan Educational Conference in 1886.
 Annual meetings of the Conference were held at different important places throughout India.
-The Muslim League was founded in 1906, in an annual meeting of the Conference held at Dacca.
+The Muslim League was founded in 1906 in an annual meeting of the Conference held at Dacca.

 Political Services and the Two Nations Theory:

-- In the year 1867 the Hindus of Benaras launched a movement to demand that Urdu should be replaced by Hindi as an official language.
-Sir Sayyid (RA) who was a great protagonist of Hindu-Muslim unity got utterly disappointed at this unfriendly gesture.
-His demand for separate electorate was a direct corollary of such Hindu overtures.
+- In the year 1867, the Hindus of Benaras launched a movement to demand that Urdu should be replaced by Hindi as an official language.
+Sir Sayyid (RA), a great protagonist of Hindu-Muslim unity, was utterly disappointed at this unfriendly gesture.
+His demand for a separate electorate was a direct corollary of Hindu overtures.
 He demanded the number of Muslim seats in the Viceroy’s Council should be fixed; the Hindu voters should elect Hindu members, while the Muslim members should be elected only by the Muslim voters.